 As my wife is now over 68, and Social Security can only go back a maximum of 6 months of her unclaimed benefit, she had missed out on the $9,000 worth of benefits she has been entitled to since her age 66!

 The SSA staffer we spoke to today, felt sorry that our multiple contacts with other staffers in her office had not alerted us earlier to the now lost benefits.
 She scheduled an appointment for my wife to go six days from now and sign the needed forms to start receiving the benefits (plus the benefits of the previous six months.)

 The responsibility is ours.
+Your responsibility is yours.
 The question we should have asked, which might have made my wife eligible for that $9,000?
 "Are there any other benefits that either one of us are eligible for, now and in the future, that we need to be made aware of?"
 That still doesn't absolutely guarantee you will get the information you want and need, but it's a big step in the right direction.
 The SSA people work hard, and they need any compliments and inspiration we can give them.

 Banks can help in this, especially for couples who have a joint account and where one spouse is, or soon will be, eligible for retirement income from the Social Security Administration.

 Such a bank can easily note account holders who are receiving SSA retirement income checks automatically deposited to their accounts, or could potentially be receiving them soon.
 They can also easily determine the age of that account holder's spouse from the records they required for the spouse when opening the joint account.
 Then the bank can provide a customer service by insuring that the spouse is aware of the SSA "Spouse Benefit."